How to overcome a poor appetite

 Snacks

-If you don't feel like eating a meal, choose a nutritious snack.
+If you do not feel like eating a meal, choose a nutritious snack.
 Try some of these ideas:

-- toast with your favourite spread, such as cheese and marmite, peanut butter, honey and banana
+- toast with your favourite spread, such as cheese and marmite, peanut butter, honey or banana

 - muffins, scones, pikelets or fruit loaf